particle-iot/docs/src/content/tutorials/device-os/json.md

 In the [Webhook Tutorial](/tutorials/device-cloud/webhooks/) there's a brief mention of `\{{{PARTICLE_EVENT_VALUE}}}` but what is really going on there?

-The answer is that the webhook server uses a templating language known as Mustache.
+The answer is that the webhook server uses a template language known as Mustache.
 Things in double or triple curly brackets are a variable substitution.

-These variables are predefined for any webhook (use triple braces to avoid HTML escaping of the values):
+These variables are predefined for any webhook (use triple curly brackets to avoid HTML escaping of the values):

 - `\{{{PARTICLE_DEVICE_ID}}}`: The Device ID of the device that triggered the webhook
 - `\{{{PARTICLE_EVENT_NAME}}}`: The name of the event that triggers the webhook